Organisation: Human Variome Project International Ltd

 Position: Assistant Professor of Pharmacogenomics

 George Patrinos obtained his PhD in Molecular Biology and Genetics from the University of Athens (Greece).
-He currently serves as Assistant Professor of Pharmacogenomics in the University of Patras (Greece) and holds an adjunct position at Erasmus MC, Faculty of Medicine, Rottetrdam (the Netherlands).
-Also, he is Greece’s National representative in the Pharmacogenomics working party of the European Medicines Agency (EMA, London, UK) and the European Regional coordinator of the Pharmacogenomics for Every Nation Initiative (PGENI).
+He currently serves as Associate Professor of Pharmacogenomics and Pharmaceutical Biotechnology in the University of Patras (Greece), Department of Pharmacy and holds adjunct Professorships at Erasmus MC, Faculty of Medicine, Rottetrdam (the Netherlands) and the United Arab Emirates UNiversity, College of Medicine, Al-Ain (UAE).
+Also, he is Greece’s National representative in the CHMP Pharmacogenomics working party of the European Medicines Agency (EMA, London, UK), member of the International Rare Disease Research Consortium (IRDiRC) and Scientific Director of the Golden Helix Foundation (London, UK), an international non-profit research organization in the field of Genomic Medicine.

-His research interests involve pharmacogenomics for hemoglobinopathies and neuropsychiatric disorders, transcriptional regulation of human fetal globin genes and genotype-phenotype correlation in human genetic disorders.
-His group also has a keen interest in developing National/Ethnic Genetic databases to document the genetic heterogeneity in different poulations worldwide, while recently his group initiated a nation-wide project to critically assess the impact of genetics to society.
+His research interests involve pharmacogenomics for hemoglobinopathies and neuropsychiatric disorders, genomics of rare disorders, transcriptional regulation of human fetal globin genes and genotype-phenotype correlation in human genetic disorders.
+His group is also internationally recognized for its involvement in developing National/Ethnic Genetic databases to document the genetic heterogeneity in different poulations worldwide, while he also has a keen interest in public health genomics to critically assess the impact of genomics to society and public health.

 Organisation: Center for Genetic & Genomic Medicine